-At the end of 2020 the General Fund had a balance of £28,087; the balance at the start of 2020 was £34,008.
-At the start of 2020 the church set a budget for the General Fund of £89,673, and the actual spend was £55,458.
-The weekly giving required to support the budget was £1,423 (after tax recoveries and other adjustments) and the actual weekly income received was £845.
+At the end of 2021 the General Fund had a balance of £30,612; the balance at the start of 2021 was £28,087.
+With the Covid-19 restrictions still in place, at the start of 2021 the church set a minimal budget (to cover basic running costs) for the General Fund of £62,393, and the actual spend was £58,274.
+The weekly giving required to support the budget was £987 (after tax recoveries and other adjustments) and the actual weekly income received was £1,120.

-When planning our activities for the year, the trustees have considered the Commission's guidance on public benefit and, in particular, the specific guidance on charities for the advancement of religion.
+When planning our activities for the year, the trustees have considered the Commission's guidance on public benefit and, in particular, the specific guidance on charities for the advancement of religion, along with the restrictions imposed regarding the Covid-19 pandemic.
+A basic budget was set but a review would have taken place if pandemic restrictions were lifted so as to allow our normal activities to fully restart.

 The Church expressed its part in the life of the wider church by making grants to national and international Christian organisations and societies with Christian aims and objectives compatible with the church's own charitable purpose.
 The largest grants were towards the support of the church's own missionaries who are supported through Operation Mobilisation and Ambassadors In Sport.
-In addition, significant donations were made to Open Doors, Woodside Bereavement Service, Croydon Churches Floating Shelter and West Croydon Refugee Centre.
+In addition, donations were made to Baptist Missionary Society and Open Doors.
+In light of our missionary with Glo Zambia stepping down, all of their outstanding accumulated funds were transferred to them.